Ctri-The-Third/SpaceTraders_dispatcher/blog/week6.md

 As the primary agent scales up and gains greater capability, we can scale down the supporting agents.
 Ideally by the time the primary agent is at the point of being request limited, we've got a jump gate network that's been explored.

+# check into the deliver endpoint - contracts now need to be intiialised with arguments